 - Gently remind kids there are online and telehealth counseling options for those that need to talk to someone neutral

-Featuring Stephen Cole, Ph.D., Manager, Dartmouth-Hitchcock Employee Assistance Program, who will address managing stress, protecting yourself and loved ones, and mental wellbeing.
+Featuring Stephen Cole, Ph.D., Manager, DHMC Employee Assistance Program, who will address managing stress, protecting yourself and loved ones, and mental wellbeing.

-Featuring Robert Brady, Ph.D., Director of Anxiety Disorders Service, Dartmouth-Hitchcock, William Torrey, M.D., Professor of Psychiatry, Dartmouth Geisel School of Medicine, and Ken Norton, Executive Director, National Alliance on Mental Illness, New Hampshire (NAMI NH), who will address managing mental health, staying informed, and staying connected and productive.
+Featuring Robert Brady, Ph.D., Director of Anxiety Disorders Service, DHMC, William Torrey, MD, Professor of Psychiatry, Dartmouth Geisel School of Medicine, and Ken Norton, Executive Director, National Alliance on Mental Illness, New Hampshire (NAMI NH), who will address managing mental health, staying informed, and staying connected and productive.

 Featuring Bryan A. L’Heureux, Community Health Worker Supervisor, Mirella C. Maggi, PhD, Clinical Psychologist, and Eric Wadsworth, Financial Advisor

-Featuring Becky Parton, MSW LICSW, Dartmouth Trauma Interventions Research Center and Cathy Brittis (Bean), Program Manager, CHaD Office of the Child Advocate Center
+Featuring Becky Parton, MSW LICSW, Dartmouth Trauma Interventions Research Center and Cathy Brittis (Bean), Program Manager, Dartmouth Health Children's Office of the Child Advocate Center

-In this time of heightened anxiety, Dartmouth-Hitchcock is pleased to be able to bring valuable information and support to help people across the region deal with the emotional aspects of this crisis.
-The topics covered in the ‘Heads Up’ series are relevant and timely, and we hope people of all ages will find the information presented by our experts both beneficial and comforting.Joanne M. Conroy, MD, CEO and President of Dartmouth-Hitchcock and Dartmouth-Hitchcock Health
+In this time of heightened anxiety, [we are] pleased to be able to bring valuable information and support to help people across the region deal with the emotional aspects of this crisis.
+The topics covered in the 'Heads Up' series are relevant and timely, and we hope people of all ages will find the information presented by our experts both beneficial and comforting.Joanne M. Conroy, MD, CEO and President of Dartmouth Health